trevo440/DbSearcher/README.md

 Database Searching Class

 DbSearcher - The class for searching Through Databases

+        Search Types:

-        Search Types: ->Table (info on a table level- row counts, table types, etc.)
+                ->Table (info on a table level- row counts, table types, etc.)
                 ->Column (info on a column level- data types, column size, etc.)
                 ->Search (Search for a value inside of the database) ->MST (creates a massive table composed of all distinct values of all columns in the database...
                        Searching on this table is significantly faster)

-Possible inputs
+Possible inputs:

         Connection Info:
             conn_string (required) - ODBC connection string, uses pyodbc library for connection conn_type (default SQL, or use OTH) - for ensuring sql queries will work against the data source